sundiata88/bartr-economy/README.md

 # bartr-economy

 bartrEconomy is an application that allows users to voluntarily exchanges goods and services without the inconvenience of man-made currency.
+Users create community centered around bartering and comparing old interactions to gauge impending exchanges.
+Bartr uses an old tool of social commerce in our modern web-based time.

 Technologies used: MEAN stack, HTML, CSS, Heroku, Github